Record Nexus (RECORD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Record Nexus Historical Price

-According to the latest data gathered on Record Nexus live price page, the current price of Record Nexus is 0.00144322USD.
-The circulating supply of Record Nexus(RECORD) is 423.56M RECORD , giving it a market capitalization of $611.75K.
+According to the latest data gathered on Record Nexus live price page, the current price of Record Nexus is 0.0014437USD.
+The circulating supply of Record Nexus(RECORD) is 423.60M RECORD , giving it a market capitalization of $611.21K.

 The Record Nexus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RECORD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.